Root-End MicroSurgery (apicoectomy)

 4. Healing Complete

 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, an appropriate pain medication will be recommended.
-If you have pain that does not respond to medication, please call our office: Raleigh Office Phone Number 919-256-3996.
+If you have pain that does not respond to medication, please call our office: North Raleigh Endodontics Office Phone Number 919-256-3996.
 You may also ready our online instructions for after apical surgery.

 Root-End Microsurgery Video

 Please view the patient information video provided by the American Association of Endodontists to understand the apical or root-end surgical procedure.
-Call us for assistance, or to make an appointment: Raleigh Office Phone Number 919-256-3996.
+Call us for assistance, or to make an appointment: North Raleigh Endodontics Office Phone Number 919-256-3996.

 Patient Reviews: Apicoectomy

 This reviews section is in progress.
 Please visit the Patient Review form to leave a review about your root end / apical surgery experiences with Dr. Horalek and the Staff at North Raleigh Endodontics.
-Call our office if you would like more information: Raleigh Office Phone Number 919-256-3996.
+Call our office if you would like more information: North Raleigh Endodontics Office Phone Number 919-256-3996.